Melbourne Bucket List: What to Eat, See and Do on Your First (or Fifth) Visit

 Royal Botanic Garden

-Explore whichever of the gardens appeals.
-I love Fern Gully and the Cacti Garden but there are several others to discover.
+Start with a morning walk in the Royal Botanic Gardens.
+I love Fern Gully and the Cacti Garden but there are several sections to explore and it’s worth wandering whichever appeals.

-There is a free guided tour each morning at 10.30am or you can book an Aboriginal Heritage Tour ($40)
+There is a free guided tour each morning at 10.30am, or you can book an Aboriginal Heritage Tour ($40).

 Brighton Beach Bathing Boxes